jujhars13/presentation-aws-user-group-2015-05/presentation/presentation.md

 - Run ~43 production servers up to 50+ during peaks
 - Use >20TB of S3 storage
 - Use 1TB of IO optimised RDS storage over 6 MySQL instances
-- Transfer out >2TB pm from EC2 and 9.5TB pm via CloudFront
+- Transfer out \>2TB pm from EC2 and 9.5TB pm via CloudFront
-- \>50K messages into SQS per day
+- ~40 - 50k messages in and out of SQS per day
 - Use a mixture of C3's and M3's, still some T1s
 - Plan to make more use of VPC and CloudFormation to be cross region